Quantum Patents Outstrip Other Technologies

 According to the EPO, there was an above-average share of international patent applications in quantum technologies compared with other technologies.
 This suggests high economic expectations for quantum and that future commercialization strategies may be multinational.

-quantum computing has multiple applicants, suggesting active cooperation between them.
+Roughly one in 10 European patent applications in the field of quantum computing has multiple applicants, suggesting active cooperation between them.
 The patent applicants come from all continents, but generally, collaborators are from the same continent.

 The number of inventions for all fields of technology is continuously increasing, but those in the field of quantum computing is far above average, with no signs of this growth slowing down.